-Spatial data accuracies for the U.S. portion of Project MI0906D were determined according to standard Federal Geographic Data Committee (FGDC) practices.
+Spatial data accuracies for the U.S. portion of Project MI0906E were determined according to standard Federal Geographic Data Committee (FGDC) practices.
 Cartographic features in AOI 40 were compiled to meet a horizontal accuracy of 0.3 meters at the 95% confidence level.
-The predicted accuracy of compiled, well defined points is calculated by doubling the circular error derived from the aerotriangulation statistics.
+This predicted accuracy of compiled, well defined points is calculated by doubling the circular error derived from the aerotriangulation statistics.
+Due to the lack of ground control, aerotriangulation was not performed for AOI 43 images, and spatial data accuracies for features compiled from those images could not be determined according to standard FGDC practices.
+Instead spatial data accuracies for these features were estimated based on commonly expected results of ABGPS/IMU derived EO parameters, and on a comparison with three control stations in the Canadian Spatial Reference System Database.
+Cartographic features in AOI 43 were compiled to meet a horizontal accuracy of 2.0 meters at the 95% confidence level based on this estimate.

-The following table provides information on aerial photographs used in the project completion:
+The table on the following page provides information on aerial photographs used in the completion of this project: